 What are the causes of unfairness?
-Explainability is crucial for recommender systems as it can improve the persuasiveness of recommendations, increase user satisfaction, and enhance the transparency of the whole system [115].
+Explainability is crucial for recommender systems, as it can improve the persuasiveness of recommendations, increase user satisfaction, and enhance the transparency of the whole system [109].
 Explaining why unfairness occurs can deepen the understanding of unfairness and facilitate the design of more effective fairness methods.
-Although many approaches have been developed to improve fairness in the recommendation, Manuscript submitted to ACM there is relatively little work on the explainability of fairness, i.e., why unfairness occurs.
-Only a few studies [119] have theoretically proven that a specific class of models leads to unfairness in recommendation results.
+Although many approaches have been developed to improve fairness in the recommendation, there is relatively little work on the explainability of fairness, i.e., why unfairness occurs.
+Only a few studies [113] have theoretically proven that a specific class of models leads to unfairness in recommendation results.
 Causal inference-based and more theoretical analyses remain a challenge.